Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 - Etc., etc.

-Your first reaction, when someone opens their mouth to talk about women's ordination, should be: "Where is your copy of Mulieris dignitatem?"
+When someone opens their mouth to talk about women's ordination, ask them: "Where is your copy of Mulieris dignitatem?"
 Stop the discussion right there if this person refuses to go read up before continuing.

 At some point of time, either the Catholic religion was founded by God, or it was founded by men.
 If it was founded by men, then feminists would apparently be "right" in asking for women's ordination.
 (Except, even in that case, feminists would still be wrong!
 Indeed, a religion invented by men is a joke and a waste of time.)